5G-MAG/Tech/pages/Network_APIs/CAMARA_QoSProvisioning.md

 ## Workflow: Media application using the QoS Provisioning API to assign a QoS profile to a device

 A user of a media application would like to request the assignment of a QoS Profile to a device.
+An example figure is shown using the QoS Provisioning in the context of Quality on Demand.
 The following steps are executed:

 <figure>
   <img src="./Content_Production/images/figure_qualityondemand.png" width="80%">